-Flip a coin instantly online!
-Free coin flipper with animated results, flip history, and real-time statistics.
-Perfect for decisions, games, and teaching probability.
+Flip a coin online with animated results and real-time statistics.
+Free digital coin flipper for decisions, games, and probability experiments.
+Tracks history and shows distribution.

 While a coin flipper is simple and effective, there are other randomization methods: